GeorgeKontsevik/blocksnet/docs/source/blocksnet/contributing.md

 At first please see the [Get started](../get_started/index.md) section of the documentation to setup the environment.

+## How to

+If you are a collaborator:

+- Make a new branch with `feat/`, `fix/` or `refactor/` prefix.
+For example: `fix/blocks_cutting`.
+- After changes make a PR to develop.
+Please, don't work on the same branch after the changes are merged.
+- Make sure that there are no merge conflicts.
+If there are some, please, merge the `develop` into your branch first.

+If you are not a collaborator:

+- Make a fork from `develop` branch.
+- After changes, make a PR to from `your:develop` to `blocksnet:develop`.
+- Make sure that there are no merge conflicts.
+If there are some, please, merge the `develop` into your branch first.

 ## Before submitting your pull request

 Before you submit a pull request for your contribution, please work